-Students achieved an estimated 93% of their qualification aims (2012/13: 94%).
+Students achieved an estimated 95% of their qualification aims (2013/14: 93%).
+A dip in retention in 2013/14 was corrected and fewer students failed their examinations.

 Curriculum Developments

 At Aquinas we closely monitor curriculum development in our feeder schools and attempt to adapt our curriculum provision to match the needs and aspirations of our students.
 In recent years this has led to an expansion of vocational subjects to complement a largely academic provision.
 Provision at levels I and II is modest and new courses at level III tend to be introduced at a rate of one or two a year with the least popular courses disappearing at the same rate.